ITPNYU/ICM-2015/README.md

 - JSON and APIs (and more on callbacks!)
 - Word Counting
 - Tabular data
-- Serial as string data
+- Serial with strings
 - Optional Reading:
   - [Art and the API](http://blog.blprnt.com/blog/blprnt/art-and-the-api), Jer Thorp
   - [The Anxieties of Big Data](http://thenewinquiry.com/essays/the-anxieties-of-big-data/), Kate Crawford
-- Data Assignment
+- Data Assignment (#1)
+  -  This week and the next two weeks are mini-projects that you can consider trial runs for a final project.
+They can be small sketches that form a tiny component of a larger idea.
+Each student will complete all assignments but only 1/3rd will present each week.

 ### 8 -- Mobile
 - Workflow and process, get a previous sketch running on a device
 - Touch interaction
 - Sensors
-- Mobile Assignment
+- Mobile Assignment (#2)

 ### 9 -- Video and Sound
 - Sound
 - Live capture
 - Movie playback
-- Video Assignment
+- Video Assignment (#3)

 ### 10 -- More on objects / Particle System
 - Objects